troopjs/todomvc.troopjs.com/README.md

 <link rel="stylesheet" href="css/app.css">
 ```

 >	Since the template did not include the `base.css` we'll copy it the from the [original](https://github.com/addyosmani/todomvc/blob/master/assets/base.css) into our `css` folder.
+At the same time we should add an empty `css/app.css` so we don't get a 404

 And after that we should set up our application entry point